foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 * Create a C project using |arcgnu|
 * Import the code ``CoreTest.c`` from ``embarc_osp/arc_labs/labs/lab_core_test``
-* Configure compilation options to compile, and generate executable files.
+* Configure compilation options to compile, and generate executable files
 * Start the |arcgnu| debugger to enter the debug mode

-From two different perspectives of C language and assembly language, use the methods of setting breakpoint, single-step execution, full-speed executions, etc., combined with observing PC address, register status, global variable status, and profiling performance to analyze and debug the target program.
+From two different perspectives of C language and assembly language, use the methods of setting breakpoint, single-step execution, full-speed executions, and so on combined with observing PC address, register status, global variable status, and profiling performance to analyze and debug the target program.

 Principles
 ^^^^^^^^^^